 That these travelogues were brought out mostly by a single publisher is not necessarily significant in and of itself; publishers on both sides of the Atlantic took notice of the expanding market for travel writing.
 Still, it’s interesting to speculate on the extent to which international travel, even the very curiosity of the travelers themselves, was sparked and shaped by the savvy foresight of a handful of publishing houses, if not John Murray’s alone.
 The standard explanation of the explorers and their sponsors doesn’t fully account for an impulse that was more poignant and personal: the solo traveler’s solitary, dangerous quest, born of loneliness, in collaboration with the publisher for the joint purpose of making each other famous, in spite of the usual grand claims stated quite openly by all involved, of Western imperial designs on territories not yet opened up for trade, along with Christian missionizing.
 What is indisputable is the enormous impact travel publishing has had on tourist destinations the world over since the Victorian era, economically dependent as the most far-flung locales are even today on the Lonely Planet and Rough Guides series, Trip Advisor, and the like, as information conduits for travelers.

 Catholic missionaries had already worked their way into many regions of China as early as the seventeenth century and as far as Chungking.
 But so fragile was their relationship with the Qing authorities that they had to refrain from advertising their activities, indeed made themselves as invisible as possible, dressing and eating like locals, mastering the language, and vowing to stay put in their missions until death.
 French missionaries, who had begun to predominate over other Catholics in the nineteenth century, were sworn to secrecy on every aspect of the country.
 Little was thus known about their journeys into the vast Chinese hinterland.
 Protestant missionaries from England and the U.S. began arriving with the first wave of nineteenth-century explorers.
-To anyone contemplating the journey to Chungking, a reporter for the London Missionary Society, writing in 1893, had this to say:
+To anyone contemplating the trip to Chungking, a reporter for the London Missionary Society, writing in 1893, hyped it as best he could:

 It is gratifying to learn that in spite of the bad reputation which Chung-king has gained for unhealthiness—a reputation which I think facts do not entirely substantiate—more workers have intimated their willingness to brave the rapids and thread the gorges in order that the work of the Society may be carried on there without interruption….While the land route…is, as a matter of fact, greatly used by Sz-Chuen opium coolies, it is, for sufficient reasons, widely discountenanced by foreign travelers….So long as there is a work for God to be done in the far West, there will be found men and women prepared to think little of the perils and less of the discomforts to be faced during a month of tedious navigation on China’s great river.
 (Wilson)